 Does The Bass provide masks for visitors?

-The Bass is pleased to offer a free, medical-grade, disposable masks, made available upon request.
+The Bass is pleased to offer a limited quantity of free, medical-grade, disposable masks, made available upon request.

 Do I have to practice social distancing while in the museum?

 While not required, it is recommended that all visitors (except those arriving together) allow 6 feet of distance from other visitors and staff.

 Is it safe to visit the museum?